Chr031/JElectro/README.md

 # JElectro

-JElectro is a messaging library that provides remote method invocation (RMI) over java objects.
+JElectro is a messaging library that provides remote method invocation over java objects.
-It uses socket to connect different JVM, uses java proxies to expose and execute remote objects and serialisation for the
+It uses socket to connect different JVM, uses serialisation and proxies to expose and execute remote objects.

-This java library provides a remote method Invocation (RMI) technic on a global set of separated virtual machines.
-Its purpose is to extends the princip of method invocation to allow any single connected virtual machine to call any method exposed on the network.
+It provides a remote procedure call technic on a global set of separated virtual machines and tries to extend the princips of method invocation to allow any single connected virtual machine to call any method exposed on the network.
-Basicaly this library allows bi-directional binding and remote callbacks and listeners.
-The notion of client and server is replace with the notion of node; Every node can expose instances that any other node can execute.
+Basicaly this library allows bi-directional binding, remote callbacks and listeners to be executed.
+The notion of client and server is replace with the notion of node; Every nodes can expose instances that any other node can execute.

-## Concept
+## Example

 By starting to work with this library you will first instanciate nodes.
 The base instance is called JElectro and you instanciate it by giving it a name: